Table of Contents

 StringBuilderCache Benchmarks

-The benchmark tests for the StringBuilderCache are simple comparisons of the throughput time and memory consumption differences between using the StringBuilderCache and the standard StringBuilder class (instantiating a new instance for each use).
-There are just two benchmark scenarios, one for a single thread that repeatedly uses the StringBuilder class, and one for a multi-threaded scenario where multiple threads are using StringBuilder class instances simultaneously.
-The results are presented in the following sections.
+The benchmark tests for the StringBuilderCache compare the throughput time and memory consumption differences between using the StringBuilderCache and the standard StringBuilder class (where a new instance is instantiated for each use).
+There are two benchmark scenarios:

 Legend